ProzorroUKR/openprocurement.api/docs/source/tendering/competitiveordering/tutorial.rst

 * tender.procuringEntity.identifier (scheme or id), doesnt match tender.agreements[0].procuringEntity.identifier (scheme of id)
 * Agreement with items is not allowed

-For competitiveOrdering tender it is required to have agreement with no items specified.
-In case of agreement where items are specified, we will see the error on activation attempt:

-.. http:example:: http/tender-for-agreement-with-items-activating-error.http
-   :code:

 Before activating tender it is required to add sign document to tender.
 If there is no sign document during activation, we will see an error: